Themes on Grief, Part 1

 No one…

-But grief is both the most deeply personal experience and a mythic invitation onto an ancient pilgrimage, which has no purpose other than the holiest one of all: to sanctify the quiet moments of our lives with a narrative frame that is ever larger than we are, so that it can hold what we may not yet know we can hold.
+But grief is both the most deeply personal experience and a universal invitation onto an ancient pilgrimage, which has no purpose other than the holiest one of all: to sanctify the quiet moments of our lives with a myth that is ever larger than we are, so that it can hold what we may not yet know we can hold.

 When we speak here about myth, we are talking about all that has been, all that is, and all that will ever be.
 We are talking about a way of being in relationship to time and space, to the dead and the living and the unborn, in a way that emerges from us as if it has always been there, quietly ready for this moment.
 A seed long before our birth planted and now germinating effortlessly in words and songs and stories and images we can marvel at but can’t take credit for.